Gold at Rs.1,54,000 Per 10 Grams: What That Number Means

 Tax Treatment of Gold Investments in 2026 — This Changes Your Decision

-The tax difference between gold investment vehicles is substantial enough to materially change your decision.
-Here is the 2026 position under the Income Tax Act 2025:
+The tax difference between gold vehicles is large enough to change the investment decision.
+Under the Income Tax Act 2025:

 • Physical gold and Gold ETFs: Gains held beyond 24 months are taxed as Long-Term Capital Gains (LTCG) at 12.5% without indexation.
 Short-term gains (under 24 months) are added to your income and taxed at your slab rate.
 GST of 3% on purchase of physical gold is an additional upfront cost.